Florida Wildlife: Birds, Gators, Butterflies, and Blooms

 The entire state of Florida is a year-round birding paradise.
 Just look up and you are likely to see soaring bald eagles, wood storks, or the acrobatics of a swallow-tailed kite.
 Be observant near any large or small body of water, including roadside retention ponds, neighborhoods, and golf courses, and you will probably see a heron, ibis, ducks, moorhens, or sandhill cranes year round.
 But, the months of November through April stand out as exceptional for seeing Florida wildlife.
 Winter brings large migrating flocks that visit on their route across the East Atlantic Flyway.
 Springtime is nesting time, and visiting a wild bird rookery is a yearly treat my family and I look forward to.
-Make it even better by picking up an Escape campervan from their Miami depot!
+Make it even better by picking up an Escape campervan from their camper van rental in Orlando!

 My birding highlights while living in Florida

 - Whooping Crane: Spotted near Narcoossee Road, south of the Orlando Airport

 - Crested Caracara: Seen frequently in Kissimmee

 - Roseate Spoonbill: My neighbor called to tell me to look out back because she spotted several of those “pink flamingos!”
 Only twice in 14 years have they stopped over to roost at the lake behind our house.